cyrillOCR/Preprocessing/README.md

   coords: int[][]
 }
 ```
   It returns the names of the resulted images with their content from the PDF encoded in base64.
-Pname is the name of the first image which is preprocessed(back-white) and the coordinates(upper-left and lower-right) of each character is stored in coords, which is a list of borders.
+Pname is the name of the first image which is preprocessed(black-white) and the coordinates(upper-left and lower-right) of each character is stored in coords, which is a list of borders.